The Future of Skype for Business: Moving Skype to Teams

 Why is Microsoft switching from Skype for Business to Teams?

-Simply put, Microsoft wans to provide organizations with a single hub for teamwork.
+Simply put, Microsoft wants to provide organizations with a single hub for teamwork.
 The updates to the Teams platform that will replace Skype for Business combines the business-critical communications capabilities of Skype for Business with the collaboration tools, app integration, and file storage and sharing of Microsoft Teams.
 This modern Cloud infrastructure will create new experiences for meetings and calling opportunities, allowing your users to make better use of their most valuable asset – their time.

 What does this mean for existing Office 365 customers?